Jack5079/Jack5079/src/blog/optimize-88x31s.md

 ## Alternative formats

 In theory using WebP, AVIF, or JPEG XL would save space, but in my experience it does the opposite for smaller images.
 Try and see if it works for you.

+## Merge identical frames

+I don't have an example but I swear it worked once.

 ---